aalto-ics-kepaco/msms_rt_ssvm/README.md

 # OK (skipped=6)
 ```

 All code was developed and tested in a Linux environment.
+Other operating systems are not supported.

 ## Usage